deepbas/DEEPAK-website/content/post/jupyter-LSTM/index.md

 nrows = data_clean.shape[0]
 ```

 The day-to-day case counts can be regarded as a time series and the data needs to be prepared before training a supervised learning model.
 For LSTM, the data is composed of inputs and outputs, and the inputs can be seen as a moving window blocks consisting of the feature values to predict the outcome.
-The size of the window are free parameter that the user must optimize.
+The size of the window is a free parameter that the user must optimize.

 ```python
 # Convert the data to numpy values